pybamm-team/PyBaMM/docs/source/api/index.rst

 Logging
 -------

 PyBaMM uses the Python logging module to log messages at different levels of severity.
-Use the :function:`pybamm.set_logging_level` function to set the logging level for PyBaMM.
+Use the :func:`pybamm.set_logging_level` function to set the logging level for PyBaMM.

 ----------------------